notofonts/noto-docs/src/descriptions/NotoSansKharoshthi.md

-Noto Sans Kharoshthi is a sans serif design for texts in the historical Kharoshthi script.
+Noto Sans Kharoshthi is a unmodulated (“sans serif”) design for texts in the historical Kharoshthi script.
 It contains 154 glyphs, 10 OpenType features, and supports 78 characters.